IHE/ITI.MHD/input/pagecontent/ITI-65.md

 This section applies to grouping the MHD Document Recipient Actor with [MHDS](https://profiles.ihe.net/ITI/MHDS) [Document Registry](https://profiles.ihe.net/ITI/MHDS/volume-1.html#150111-document-registry) Actor.
 As MHDS uses the same FHIR syntax, there is no changing of the ITI-65 bundle necessary.

-When implementing the **ITI-65 FHIR Document Publish** option; when a `DocumentReference.content.attachment.url` points at a FHIR Document Bundle within the ITI-65 Bundle; then
+When implementing the **ITI-65 FHIR Document Publish** Option; when a `DocumentReference.content.attachment.url` points at a FHIR Document Bundle within the ITI-65 Bundle; then
-1. The MHD Document Recipient Actor should seralize the the FHIR Document Bundle into a Binary format for propigation to the grouped Document Registry Actor for persistance.
-This seralization shall be using the mime-type given in the ITI-65 transaction (i.e. json, xml), see [FHIR Seralization Formats Representations](http://hl7.org/fhir/R4/formats.html#wire), and place the seralized results into a new Binary resource.
+1. The MHD Document Recipient Actor should serialize the FHIR Document Bundle into a Binary format for propagation to the grouped Document Registry Actor for persistence.
+This serialization shall be using the mime-type given in the [ITI-65] transaction (i.e., json, xml), see [FHIR Serialization Formats Representations](http://hl7.org/fhir/R4/formats.html#wire), and place the serialized results into a new Binary resource.
 The MHD Document Recipient Actor shall add a DocumentReference and the Binary to the ITI-65 Bundle.
-The added DocumentReference is populated with the original DocumentReference element values; with a `.relatesTo` relationship to the first DocumentReference of `transforms`; associate the seralized content with this new Binary resource; calculate the hash and size and populate them appropriately; and set the mime-type appropriately.
+The added DocumentReference is populated with the original DocumentReference element values; with a `.relatesTo` relationship to the first DocumentReference of `transforms`; associate the serialized content with this new Binary resource; calculate the hash and size and populate them appropriately; and set the mime-type appropriately.
-2. The MHD Document Recipient Actor is allowed to also seralize the document into the alternative mime-type format, when this is done the MHD Document Recipient also creates an additional DocumentReference that replicates the origial DocumentReference elements; with a `.relatesTo` relationship to the first DocumentReference of `transforms`; associate the seralized content with this new Binary resource; calculate the hash and size and populate them appropriately; and set the mime-type indicating the alternative mime-type.
+2. The MHD Document Recipient Actor is allowed to also serialize the document into the alternative mime-type format, when this is done the MHD Document Recipient also creates an additional DocumentReference that replicates the original DocumentReference elements; with a `.relatesTo` relationship to the first DocumentReference of `transforms`; associate the serialized content with this new Binary resource; calculate the hash and size and populate them appropriately; and set the mime-type indicating the alternative mime-type.

-These additional DocumentReference and Binary enable the Document Consumer to choose the best mime-type for that Document Consumer actor needs.
+These additional DocumentReference and Binary enable the Document Consumer to choose the best mime-type for that Document Consumer Actor needs.

 #### 2:3.65.4.2 Provide Document Bundle Response Message